March 12, 2026 (3mo ago)

 Connection draining means:

 The load balancer needs to flip from old to new in one step.
-Not gradually, not with a gap — atomically.
 For Nginx, this is a config reload:

 nginx -s reload

-Nginx's reload is graceful: it starts new worker processes with the updated config, and old worker processes finish their current requests before exiting.
+Nginx's reload starts new worker processes with the updated config.
+Old worker processes finish their current requests before exiting.
 That's atomic routing and connection draining in one operation — but only for the Nginx layer.
-Your application containers still need their own draining logic.
+Your application containers still need their own SIGTERM handling.

 Define two services — web-blue and web-green — so both can run simultaneously during the transition.